Biography and Statement

 Artist Statement

-Living beside the Mesolithic site at Mount Sandel, I have collected segments of flint debitage from the floor of the Bann when the tide is out.
-Some of these feature in my arrangements exuding whispers of human history and connection to the land.
+Additional materials are integrated including paper, stone and shell.
+Hand-written scripts are rolled tight, wrapped in concentric spirals that form a protective shell.
+Living beside the Mesolithic site at Mount Sandel, I have retrieved segments of flint debitage from the floor of the Bann and Lough Foyle when the tide is out.
+These feature in my arrangements exuding echoes from the past.

 Tom McDonagh